 Today, Sciacca has a historical seafront and a lovely Belvedere over the large fishing harbour below.
-Its districts, surrounded by walls and gateways with additions dating from the 14th to the 18th century, are rich in churches and mansions and the streets and alleyways are dotted with little gems like the elegant doorways, pot-bellied balcony railings, mullioned windows and colourful tiles decorating even less titled abodes.
+Its districts, surrounded by walls and gateways with additions dating from the 14th to the 18th century, are rich in churches and mansions.
+The streets and alleyways are dotted with little gems like the elegant doorways, pot-bellied balcony railings, mullioned windows and colourful tiles decorating even less titled abodes.

 Old and new pottery shops will certainly draw your attention when out shopping.
 Numerous small restaurants offer a sea-food menu (those in the harbour area are particularly recommended) and some also offer refined local dishes with a new twist.